nstarke/bootfuzz/README.md

 ```

 In VirtualBox, you will need to add a "Floppy" controller in the VM settings and then add a floppy drive.
 After the floppy drive is created, you can point it at `boot.img` and then boot up.

+## Precompiled
+You can also use the provided `boot.img` in this repository as a precompiled mbr for fuzzing.